 If an applicant has received a visa refusal or cancellation whilst on a bridging visa they are likely to be subject to a section 48 bar – which means they are unable to lodge a state nominated visa (and most other visas) onshore.

-Unfortunately during the COVID-19 pandemic, it not possible to go offshore to lodge a visa application, and then return to Australia.
+Unfortunately during the COVID-19 pandemic, it not possible to go offshore to lodge a visa application, and then return to Australia on a temporary visa without a travel exemption.

 It may be possible to submit an EOI again at a later date once the entry ban is lifted if Queensland criteria continues to be met.